sanskriti-s407/insurance-voice-agent/docs/10_edge_case_specification.md

-# Week 2 – Edge Case Specification
+#  Edge Case Specification

 ## Objective

-This document defines the edge cases that the Insurance Conversational AI Voice Agent must handle to ensure reliable, production-ready conversations.
-For each scenario, the expected system behavior, retry policy, fallback, and escalation conditions are specified.
+This document defines the edge cases that the Insurance Conversational AI Voice Agent must handle to ensure secure, reliable, and production-ready conversations.
+It covers authentication, onboarding, policy services, claims, update requests, backend failures, and conversation handling.

 ---

 # 1. Authentication Edge Cases

-## EC-AUTH-001: Invalid Phone Number
+## EC-AUTH-001: Invalid Mobile Number

 ### Scenario

-The customer enters a phone number that is not registered in the system.
+The customer enters an unregistered mobile number.

 ### Expected Bot Behaviour

-* Inform the customer that the phone number could not be verified.
+- Inform the customer that the mobile number could not be verified.
-* Ask the customer to enter the registered phone number again.
+- Ask the customer to enter the registered mobile number again.

 ### Retry Policy

-* Maximum **3 attempts**.
+- Maximum **3 attempts**.

-### Fallback

-* Return to the authentication step.

 ### Escalation

-* After **3 failed attempts**, transfer the customer to a live agent.
+- After **3 failed attempts**, create a support case and transfer the customer to a live agent.

 ---